apocalyptech/bl3data/README.md

 root directory; if you've got maps and stuff sitting in there, move 'em into a temp directory (or fix the script, of course, but eh)

+As of Broken Hearts, I'd also manually moved the `Localization` dir up into `Game` (that's honestly probably not right, but whatever, it's not game objects).
+Also moved `InventorySerialNumberDatabase.dat` into `Game`.